Getting Started with Google Classroom

 ***Note that the first time you assign Learning.com curriculum you will be asked to allow Learning.com to access your account.
 This is so that Learning.com knows who is using which products and gives us the ability to send you the grade for automatically scored assignments.

 A window saying “You have posted to your class” with a button to ‘View’ your class.

 If you are signed in to a single Google Classroom account, then clicking on the ‘View’ button will take you to your class.

 Clicking on the drop-menu arrow next to ‘Assign’ will allow teachers to select ‘Save as Draft’.
 This will allow you to make changes to the assignment before it is visible to students.

 A window saying “You have posted to your class” with a button to ‘View’ your class will still display when using ‘Save as Draft’.

 Managing Assigned Curriculum

-If you selected the ‘Save as Draft’ option, you will find the curriculum within your Google Classroom class in the ‘Saved posts’ section, which appears above any other assignments in your Stream.
+If you selected the ‘Save as Draft’ option, you will find the curriculum within your Google Classroom class by clicking the ‘Classwork’ tab, which appears on the top of the screen.

 When the assignment appears in your Stream there are three main areas of interest.